My Origin Story

 I remember February 2014 with uncomfortable clarity.

-In just a few days, I watched millions vanish—my millions, at least on paper.
+In just a few days, I watched millions vanish.
+My millions, at least on paper.
 Not gradually, as most people do when they lose money.
 All at once.

 Just months earlier, we had returned to London from China carrying a signed term sheet for over $200m.
 Four years of work had gone into assembling a billion-dollar infrastructure deal in Crimea: a new airport, deep-water seaport redevelopment, road reconstruction, residential real estate, and agricultural projects.
 The deal brought together the Crimean government, Chinese state-owned enterprises, major construction companies, global banks, and UK corporates.
 My partners and I had invested ourselves heavily.